The Politics of Globalization, POLS 161

 An examination of issues of justice that cross national borders, including world poverty and global distributive justice, corporate accountability, humanitarian intervention, and global environmental justice.
 Readings chosen from recent works in political philosophy and globalization studies.

 An intensive research seminar critically examining the politics, theory and social networks behind solidarity economy movements that seek to create solidarity-based alternatives to capitalism.
-Includes study of the fair trade movement, eco-villages, cooperative movements, and participatory budgeting, among other initiatives.
+Includes study of cooperatives, community gardens, eco-villages, and alternative currencies among other initiatives.